tattersoftware/codeigniter4-visits/README.md

 It is not legal nor advisable to track user traffic in all cases.
-By default `Visits` will only include user IDs when they are loaded into the specific session variable `visitsUserId`.
+By default `Visits` will only include user IDs when they are loaded into the specific session variable `logged_in`.
 If this session variable is not set access will be anonymous.
 You can change the variable used to determine a logged in user by using the Config file and altering the value (see above).